The Differences Between Doctors and Nurses, Explained

-When most people go to the doctor, they assume they’re going to see an MD, but that’s actually just one of the many kinds of medical professionals who can help you stay healthy.
+When most people go to the doctor, they assume they’re going to see a physician with a Doctor of Medicine degree, but that’s only one of the many kinds of medical professionals who help you stay healthy.

-A team consisting of doctors (they take the lead in your care) and nurses, physician’s assistants and specialists all work together to keep you well and treat illnesses.
-But while the result is a team of caregivers, that can also lead to some confusion.
+A team of doctors, nurses, physician assistants and specialists work together on your preventive care and treatment for illnesses and chronic conditions.
+While the result is a team of caregivers, that can also lead to some confusion.

-With that in mind, here’s a very brief review of some of the medical professionals who might treat you in hospitals, clinics and doctors’ offices:
+Here’s an overview of some of the medical professionals who might treat you in doctor's offices, clinics and hospitals.

 Medical Doctor (MD) and Doctor of Osteopathy (DO)

-Both MDs and DOs have similar education requirements (four years of college, four years of medical school, a one-year internship and usually two years of residency) and can work as primary care physicians in general medicine and family medicine.
-An MD and DO can also become a specialist in an area like cardiology or gastroenterology by completing even more education (residency or fellowship) in that specific field.
+Both MDs and DOs have similar education requirements that include four years of college, four years of medical school, a one-year internship and usually two years of residency.
+They both can work as primary care providers (PCPs) in general medicine and family medicine.
+An MD and DO can also become a specialist in an area like cardiology or gastroenterology by completing even more education such as a residency or fellowship in the specific field.
 Physicians who choose surgical residencies go on to practice general surgery and can also do fellowships and further specialize in fields such as cardiac surgery or neurosurgery.

 Physician Assistant (PA)

-A PA usually needs to complete a four-year college program and another two to three years of post-graduate education.
+PAs usually need to complete a four-year college program and another two to three years of post-graduate education.
 PAs don’t go through formal internship or residency programs but usually have several years of experience in areas related to health care such as military paramedic or Emergency Medical Technician (EMT) experience.
-PAs perform many clinical tasks to assist physicians, such as ordering tests, helping in a surgery, diagnosing illnesses, prescribing medicine and more.

 Registered Nurse (RN)

-A RN is a clinician with a nursing degree who has passed a licensing exam.
-RN roles have evolved considerably over time and now may include direct patient care in inpatient and outpatient settings and also administrative functions and quality assurance.
+An RN is a clinician who provide and coordinate patient care in inpatient and outpatient settings.
 They are often in charge of monitoring patients, taking vital signs, administering medications, documenting the patients’ history and more.
-They may also specialize in areas such as anesthesia and become a Nurse Anesthetist (CRNA).
+RNs may also specialize in areas such as anesthesia and become a Nurse Anesthetist (CRNA).

 Nurse Practitioner (NP)